-Engineering Project Managers are the best paid with the average salary hovering at $166K per year; Project Engineers, Process Engineers, and Mechanical Engineers also rank near the top of the list, pulling in about $115K, approximately $95K, and $93K, respectively.
-Fluor Corporation hands out some of the smallest paychecks to Contract Administrators (around $60K on average).
+Engineering Project Managers rake in the most money, with average earnings of around $166K per year; Project Engineers come in second with average earnings amounting to $115K, while Process Engineers and Mechanical Engineers rank near the top as well (approximately $95K and $93K, respectively).
+Fluor Corporation hands out some of the smallest paychecks to Contract Administrators (about $60K on average).

-When it comes to location, the highest average paycheck ($130K annually) can be spotted in Dublin, Calif.; Aliso Viejo, Calif. (approximately $117K), Houston, Texas (around $103K), and Sugar Land, Texas ($97K) are the next top-paying cities.
-Piketon, Ohio is near the bottom for pay at $60K.
-By state, the highest compensation levels appear in California, where the average salary is about $124K per year.
+When it comes to location, the highest average paycheck ($130K annually) can be spotted in Dublin, Calif.; Aliso Viejo, Calif. (around $117K), Houston, Texas ($103K), and Sugar Land, Texas (about $97K) are the next top-paying cities.
+High paychecks are not found in Piketon, Ohio; in fact, at approximately $60K it is one of the worst-paid cities.
+By state, Fluor Corporation employees make the most in California, earning $124K per year on average.

 Years of Experience